-Prerequisite OR Corequisite: CAPP 120, ITS 210, and ITS 215 This course provides students with the knowledge and skills to implement, manage, and maintain a Microsoft Windows Server 2003 network infrastructure.
+Prerequisite OR Corequisite: CSCI 105, ITS 210, and ITS 215 This course provides students with the knowledge and skills to implement, manage, and maintain a Microsoft Windows Server network infrastructure.
 The course is intended for systems administrator and systems engineer candidates who are responsible for implementing, managing, and maintaining server networking technologies.
-These tasks include implementing routing; implementing, managing, and maintaining Dynamic Host Configurations Protocol (DHCP), Domain Name System (DNS), and Windows Internet Name Service (WINS); securing Internet Protocol (IP) traffic with Internet Protocol security (IPSec) and certificates; implementing a network access infrastructure by configuring the connections for remote access clients; and managing and monitoring network access.
-This course will help the student prepare for Microsoft Certified Professional exams.
+These tasks include implementing routing, implementing, managing, and maintaining Dynamic Host Configurations Protocol (DHCP), Domain Name System (DNS), and Windows Internet Name Service (WINS); securing Internet Protocol (IP) traffic with Internet Protocol security (IPSEC) and certificates; implementing a network access infrastructure by configuring the connections for remote access clients; and managing and monitoring newtork access.
+This course will help the student prepare for the Microsoft Certified Professional Exams.